API Service Users

 'View', 'edit' and 'view history'

-To access Employee data via the API you need to grant basic view access to the category:
+To access Employee data via the API you need to grant basic view access to each category:

 If you want to access history data (such as all the entries in the Lifecycle or Work table), you need to also grant the the history access: